fpagliughi/rust-industrial-io/README.md

 This is a pre-release verion of the crate.
 The API is stabilizing, but is still under active development and may change before a final release.

 This initial development work wrappers a _specific_ version (v0.18) of _libiio_.
-It assumes that the library is installed on the target system.
+It assumes that the library is pre-installed on the target system.

 ## Latest News